Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 ---

 These instructions below won't work for this version of Wan2GP, because this version uses python_embeded and not Conda or a venv.
-But you can try them if you want to do a manual install without using this Wan2GP Stand-alone version but you have to go to the original Wan2GP Repository and Git clone it from there because I have changed files in this version, so they are not the same files that you would need for the manual installation.
+But you can try them if you want to do a manual install without using this Wan2GP Stand-alone version but you should go to the original Wan2GP Repository and Git clone it from there.

 For detailed installation instructions for different GPU generations:
 - **[Installation Guide](docs/INSTALLATION.md)** - Complete setup instructions for GTX 10XX to RTX 50XX